 Another potential benefit of greater density in Wedgwood is being able to get more of what we want from the City of Seattle.
 Current bus service is not as frequent or fast as we would like, but is more likely to improve as demand increases.
 As density increases, mitigation such as parks and open space, sidewalks, traffic calming measures, street trees and landscaping also increases.
 Wedgwoodians need to stay alert to planned projects and ask for benefits at the beginning of the process.
 As we learned when the condo project (now the Jasper) started, the community needs to have input in design planning.

 There are many potential concerns about increased density in Wedgwood, including our ability to influence projects to have good design.
 No one wants ugly, towering buildings with flat, unfriendly streetfronts along 35th Ave NE, but to be effective in influencing land use and design, we need to learn how to enter into the process.
-Stay tuned for the next Coffee Talks on July 26th and August 23, when we will learn more about successful development and how to work with land use planning in Wedgwood.
-For more info on how to get involved, contact Per Johnson, Wedgwood Community Council land use chairman, at: firstname.lastname@example.org
+Stay tuned for the next Coffee Talks on July 26th and August 23, 2012, when we will learn more about successful development and how to work with land use planning in Wedgwood.
+For more info on how to get involved, contact the Wedgwood Community Council at firstname.lastname@example.org